 Edward Bransfield and the Discovery of Antarctica

 He reported this to Captain William Shirreff of the British Pacific Squadron on arrival in Valparaiso but it was dismissed as most probably ice and not land at all.
-On the return voyage back to the east coast in May 1819, Smith deliberately sailed to the far south to try and find this land again, he was prevented by ice and poor weather from doing so.
+On the return voyage back to the east coast in May 1819, Smith deliberately sailed to the far south to try and find this land again, he was prevented from doing so by ice and poor weather.
 Later that year he made a third voyage to the far south going westwards, and on October the 15th found it again, to make certain of it being land he went ashore on the 17th and claimed it for his country calling it New South Britain, later renamed the South Shetland Islands.
-Back at Valparaiso again he this time convinced Sherriff of his discovery.
+Back in Valparaiso again he this time convinced Shirreff of his discovery.

 Bransfield's own account of the expedition was lost and little was known of the voyage until the 1990's when the journal of a midshipman on the Williams, Charles Poynter was found.

 They sailed south past Cape Horn and into the Drake Passage, an area that was known in terms of lines of latitude as the Roaring Forties, Furious Fifties and Screaming Sixties, before long the extremes of weather had caused damage to their ship.
 By the 16th of January 1820 they reached and surveyed the islands Smith had discovered and landed on just three months previously.
 They sailed on into unknown waters with the extra dangers of ice and cold.
 Through the drifting fog that lifted briefly on the 30th of January they saw before them a mountain range covered in snow and glaciers extending in both directions away from them.

 Poynter in his journal says:

 the idea of having by the direction of land took found what

 might possibly lead to the discovering of the long contested